Simenf05/brain/1 - Main notes/Transmission control protocol.md

+---
+aliases:
+  - tcp
+tags:
+  - communication
+  - "#tcp"
+  - transportlayer
+  - demultiplexing
+  - multiplexing
+  - rdt
+  - it
+  - http
+  - smtp
+  - ftp
+  - in-writing
+---
 2025-05-24 18:34

-Status: #in-writing
-Tags: #communication #tcp #transportlayer #demultiplexing #multiplexing #rdt #it #http

-# Transport control protocol
+# Transmission control protocol

 ### Overview of tcp
 TCP is one of the most used protocols and is the backbone of [[Hypertext transfer protocol|http]], [[Simple mail transfer protocol|smtp]] and many more [[application layer]] protocols.
 The reason for this is that it provides a reliable interface to send form one-to-one over the unreliable network.
 The protocol does not provide message sending like [[User datagram protocol|udp]], but a full in-order byte tunnel for sending.
 It also provides full duplexing of data and allows sending in both directions.
 This protocol really is the best thing ever invented.
-The protocol uses cumulative ACKs like [[go-back-N]], and also pipe-lining and flow control to not overwhelm the receiver.
+The protocol uses cumulative ACKs like [[Reliable data transfer#Go-Back-N|go-back-N]], and also pipe-lining and flow control to not overwhelm the receiver.
 TCP is connection oriented so it will require a handshake before any data can be sent.
 ### TCP segment structure

 | 16 bit                             |          | 8 bit    | 16 bit               |